Turn your Dream Admit into Reality

 Known for: Finance, Consulting, Business Analytics

-Highlights: Strong international student support, located in Toronto’s vibrant job market
+Highlights: Strong international student support; located in Toronto with access to major companies

 2. McGill University – Desautels Faculty of Management